"Dog doors for sliding glass doors" | "Patio Panels" | "Patio Dog Doors"

 You can simply buy a larger size in a different brand, of course, to get more flap height.
 But then you'll be getting more width than you need in addition to the height.
 Major disadvantages of excess width include loss of space in the opening for people use and additional cost.

 When measuring for the proper rise, take a look at the image.
 You want the top of the pet door at least 1" above the tallest point of the back, in other words the top of the flap should be C+1".
 Take a look at our measure your pet page for more info!

-Q - Can I return a panel after purchase?
+Q - Can I return a doggy door for sliding glass door after purchase?

-A - Yes, our regular return policy applies to all panel pet doors except custom doors.
+A - Yes, our regular return policy applies to all sliding glass patio doors except custom doors.
 However, be aware that there are 2 specific situations that would make the return more difficult:

-First, a common return issue presents itself if, upon your installation of your panel you apply the weather-strip to the edge of the panel, and soon after realize you want to return the product.
+First, a common return issue presents itself if, upon your installation of your doggy door for sliding glass door you apply the weather-strip to the edge of the panel, and soon after realize you want to return the product.
 This creates a considerable amount of labor in manufacturing in order to fully remove that weather-strip.
 In some cases, the panel must be rebuilt completely.
 All these labor costs will be deducted from your refund or; if the damage is severe enough the return may not be accepted at all.